calaldees/teachingWorkshops/teacherTraining/digitalLiteracy.md

 > Those capabilities that mean an individual is fit for living, learning and working in a digital society.
 > Digital literacy is about being able to make use of technologies to participate in and contribute to the modern social, cultural, philosophical, and economic life.

-British Computer Society 2016
+<sub>British Computer Society 2016</sub>

-TODO:
+## Why is Digital Literacy important?

+Imagine the world you would live in if you were not literate?
+It would be s strange scary place

+Now imagine we live in a digitally dominated world.
+Imagine the world you would live in if you were not digitally literate?

+Digital Literacy is the power to understanding and influence the modern world

+ACTIVITY:
+* (4min) What can you expect someone with Digital Literacy to be able to do?
+* (4min) HINT: Reveal categories below

 * [Digital literacy within the computing curriculum](https://blog.teachcomputing.org/digital-literacy-within-the-computing-curriculum/) NCCE Report 2021

-Activity: What can you expect someone with Digital Literacy to be able to do?
+    * Use of devices and applications
+    * Handling and storing data and information
+    * Design, creation, and editing of content
+    * Communication using technology
+    * Online safety
+    * Moral and ethical behaviour relating to technology

 ## What can you expect someone with Digital Literacy to be able to do?

+### My List

 * Where are your files: Cloud?
 Local Disk?
 USB?
 * Backup effectively
 * [2 factor authentication](https://www.youtube.com/watch?v=hGRii5f_uSc&list=PL96C35uN7xGLLeET0dOWaKHkAlPsrkcha&index=16)